Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

-\textit{\textbf{Model with anticonformist voters}}- In this model, with probability $p$, the agent-voter act as anticonformist, while probability $s$ acts skeptically to the opinion' $q$-sized agent.
-When the $q$-sized agent shares the same opinion, the voter adopts the opposite opinion to the opinion' $q$-sized agent $\pm, S_i(t) = \mp S_i(t+1)$.
-Similar to the model with independent voters, the probability of the fraction opinion up increases $ \varphi_{+} $ and $\varphi_{-} $ decreases (in the finite system for $N_{\uparrow}/N \leq 1/2$), respectively are:
+In this model, the voter exhibits anticonformist behavior with probability \( p \), and with probability \( s \), the voter expresses skepticism toward the opinion of the \( q \)-sized agent.
+When the \( q \)-sized agent holds a unanimous opinion, the voter adopts the opposite opinion, expressed as \(\pm S_i(t) = \mp S_i(t+1)\).
+As in the model with independence, the probabilities for a fraction of opinions to increase (\(\varphi_{+}\)) or decrease (\(\varphi_{-}\)) in the finite system, for \( N_{\uparrow}/N \leq 1/2 \), can be expressed as follows:

 and for $N_{\uparrow}/N > 1/2$: